 - Keeps the competitive juices flowing and offers a new challenge: It isn’t all about winning… but for some of us it is.
 Like it or not, the objective of hockey is to win.
 In a triathlon, you have multiple opportunities to win.
 You can win the overall race, your gender category or age group.
 Add in the challenge of trying to complete three different sports back-to-back-to-back, and triathlon appeals to those who like the thrill of overcoming an obstacle.
 Triathlon is also a sport you can do well into your later years.
 Athletes like John Wragg and Bob Knuckey are a constant source of motivation for us all and proof we can enjoy competitions late into adulthood.

 - Full body workout: Hockey is a full body activity, and it has some transferable skills to triathlon.
 Hockey relies on strength, while triathlon relies on the cardiovascular system and muscular endurance.
 By doing some triathlons, along with your hockey, you will be able to develop different realms of fitness (strength and power with stamina).

 Swim training.
 Photo: Gophrette Power

-Training Camp in Tucson, Arizona.
+Training group in Tucson, AZ.